Cedarhurst Senior Living logo

 ADLs

-ADLs are the basic activities your loved one engages in each day.
+ADLs are the basic activities a person engages in each day.
 This includes personal care activities such as:

 • Eating